Masahisa Fukase - Homo Ludens

 Hardcover

-"Homo Ludens," Masahisa Fukase's first photo book, finally resurrected after half a century!
+“Homo Ludens”, Masahisa Fukase’s first book of photographs, finally resurrected after half a century!

-This anthology of photographs, taken over a decade and edited by Shoji Yamagishi, editor-in-chief of Camera Mainichi, is a collection that marks the origin of Fukase's work and is filled with images and essence that would shape Fukase's later creations.
-It is structured into six sections, each vividly capturing the interaction between photography and life.
+This anthology of photographs, taken over more than ten years and edited by Shoji Yamagishi, editor-in-chief of Camera Mainichi, is a collection that marks the origin of Fukase's work and is filled with images and essence that would shape his later creations.
+It is structured in six sections, each vividly capturing the interaction between photography and life.

-"To" (Slaughter) features footage of Yoko Wanibe, whom Fukase accompanied to a slaughterhouse, juxtaposing the dismemberment of cattle with Yoko posing in a black cape.
-"Kotobuki" (Congratulations) straightforwardly depicts his life with Yoko shortly after their marriage, like a private-story novel.
-"Gi" (Frolic) depicts the Shinjuku underground scene Fukase went to after leaving the house he shared with Yoko, as well as the lifestyle of young people living in groups.
-"Mei" (Memento), one of his earliest works, revisits the pregnancy of his former partner, Yukiyo Kawakami, with whom he lived for eight years.
-"Haha" (Mother) and "Fu" (Music) capture scenes of Yoko and her mother.
+“To” (Slaughter) features images of Yoko Wanibe, whom Fukase accompanied to a slaughterhouse, juxtaposing the butchering of cattle with Yoko posing in a black cape.
+“Kotobuki” (Congratulations) candidly depicts his life with Yoko shortly after their marriage, in the style of a personal novel.
+“Gi” (Frolic) portrays the Shinjuku underground scene, where Fukase went after leaving the house he shared with Yoko, and the lifestyle of young people living in groups.
+“Mei” (Memento), one of his early works, revisits the pregnancy of his former partner, Yukiyo Kawakami, with whom he lived for eight years.
+“Haha” (Mother) and “Fu” (Music) capture scenes of Yoko and her mother.

-Fukase's lens is focused on himself and those close to him.
+Fukase's lens is turned inward, focusing on himself and those close to him.
 The images explore the essence of life as a form of play, with raw and unwavering honesty.
-This debut photobook is a powerful testament to Fukase's vision.
+This first book of photographs is a powerful testament to Fukase's vision.

-This newly reprinted edition includes all the photographs and text from the original version and has been designed with an emphasis on the relationship between the images and the surrounding negative space.
-This approach represents a timeless response to Fukase's vision.
+This new reprinted edition includes all the photographs and texts from the original version and has been designed with an emphasis on the relationship between the images and the surrounding negative space.
+This approach provides a timeless response to Fukase's vision.

-"Homo Ludens" remains an important work, and this new edition offers a fresh perspective not only on Fukase's work, but also on the act of seeing itself and on our own existence.
+"Homo Ludens" remains an important work, and this new edition offers a renewed perspective not only on Fukase's work, but also on the act of seeing itself and on our own existence.